The Creative Project

 - How.
 Talk about the impact of the project, how it will happen, and how the person speaking with you can help.

-Using this framework, cull through your notes from the “what,” “who,” and “how” prompts to gather the important details of your project and develop your key that you can utilize for conversations.
+Using this framework, cull through your notes from the “what,” “who,” and “how” prompts to gather the important details of your project and develop your key talking points that you can utilize for conversations.

 To help you navigate this challenge, consider word count as your partner in persuasion.
 On average, you can speak about 150 words per minute at a conversational pace.
 This means your text needs to be 750 words or less.
 Yes, that’s right—750 words or less.
 While at first daunting, this constraint of word count can help guide you in the design of your text as it demands deliberate attention to word choice and structure.
 There is no room for superfluous items or points.
 Your script needs to be focused, informative, and authentic.
 Channel your inner Ernest Hemingway.
 Be merciless with your pitch script.
 Experiment with what you can remove so that you keep only the essential.
 It’s like you are packing a road trip travel bag—when in doubt, leave it out!